couchbase/cbft/DESIGN.md

   * ask patrick varley, who has tool to do that
 * compaction getting stuck and/or not actually compacting or compacting fast enough
+* want valid error msgs in all these cases